rx229/Projects/docs/index.md

 **Data Preprocessing**

-I dropped two rows as it has null values in a catergorical feature (Embarked) and imputed missing nurmeric data (Age, Fare) by calculating the mean.
+I dropped two rows as it has null values in a catergorical feature (Embarked) and imputed missing nurmeric data (Age, Fare) by calculating the mean, Fare by median as the distribution was skewed.
 I chose to encode data with OHE over pd.get_dummies as it gave differing number of features between test and training data.
 I didn't want to manually fix feature lengths.

 **ML Modelling**

-I used the Random Forest Algorithm to produce the final output.
+I used Random Forest Classifier to produce the final output as it had the highest MAE score compared a few other algorithms.
+I used GridSearchCV to tune the parameters of the model and produced a slightly higer MAE score.

 My prediction was 79.9% accurate.

 ![image5](Images/Results.PNG)